Where do you work?

 How much will my tattoo cost?

 I price each piece individually based on a number of variables, including size, intricacy, placement, and how long I think it will take me to do the tattoo.
-My base rate for tattooing is competitively set at $120/hour, plus additional charges based on the criteria listed above.
+My minimum is $100.
+My hourly rate ranges from $120-150/hour.

 Once I have a clear idea of the design you want tattooed, as well as the placement, size, etc, I can estimate the cost.